Jim Branning: Backstory

-1996–2015
+1996–2011

 Jim first appears when his daughter April is supposed to marry her fiancé Nikos (Yorgos Glastras).
 When Nikos jilts April at the altar, Jim's second daughter Carol (Lindsey Coulson) marries her boyfriend Alan Jackson (Howard Antony) instead.
 Jim is racist and therefore is against Carol marrying a black man.
 He storms out, refusing to give her away.

 Three years later, Carol visits him in Southend, and later that year, Jim moves to Walford following Reenie's death and it does not take him long to chase after an eligible widow on Albert Square, Dot Cotton (June Brown).
-She becomes his second wife, marrying him in 2002 after a proposal in the London Eye.
+She becomes his second wife, marrying him in 2002 after a proposal on the London Eye.
 After a mishap with viagra, Dot decides that their marriage should remain purely platonic.
 Jim also has to fight off attention from several spinsters, including Maureen Carter (Diana Coupland) and Doris Moisey (Marcia Ashton), the latter nearly causing the Brannings' separation.

 Despite being overtly racist initially, these hostile feelings mellow, as shown through his close friendship with the Trinidadian shopkeeper, Patrick Trueman (Rudolph Walker).
 Jim works as a potman, collecting glasses in The Queen Victoria public house, and likes to drink and gamble, to Dot's dismay.
 He is initially opposed to his granddaughter Sonia's (Natalie Cassidy) lesbian relationship with Naomi Julien (Petra Letang) but later gives his blessing.
 He clashes with Dot after she takes in an illegal immigrant, Anya (Olga Fedori), whose baby, Tomas, they find at a church.
 He reports Anya to immigration and she is taken into custody, but Dot keeps Anya's baby and makes Jim promise to look after him with her.
 In their old age, the Brannings struggle to look after the child, and Dot eventually listens to Jim's pleas and hands the baby over to social services.